StephanieSunshine/shaspider/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.
+Your result will be either a json array of sha256 checksums split by `blocksize` or an error message.

 ### Prerequisites